MertGM/simplediscord/README.md

 # A simple Discord API wrapper

-Create slash commands with and without parameters, and delete user generated text which contain words specified in a file from the server.
+Create slash commands with and without parameters, and delete user generated text that contain specified words.
 This library is made to be as simple as possible with minimal external libraries used.

 # Installation